kailermai/tp/docs/DeveloperGuide.md

 ### Adding/Editing a Student Record
 1. Adding a Student Record while all Students are being shown

-   a.
-Prerequisites: List all Students using the `list` command.
+   a. **Prerequisites**: List all Students using the `list` command.
 Multiple Students in the list.

-   b.
-Test case: `record 1 week/1 att/1 sub/1 part/1` <br>
+   b. **Test case**: `record 1 week/1 att/1 sub/1 part/1` <br>
-      Expected: The record in week 1 for the student at index 1 is created with the given attendance, participation, and submission scores.
+      **Expected**: The record in week 1 for the student at index 1 is created with the given attendance, participation, and submission scores.
 Details of the added record is shown in the result display.

-   c.Test case: `record 1 week/3 att/5 sub/1 part/1` <br>
+   c. **Test case**: `record 1 week/3 att/5 sub/1 part/1` <br>
-      Expected: No record is created.
+      **Expected**: No record is created.
 An error message highlighting `ATTENDANCE_SCORE` constraints is shown in the result display.

    d.
 Other incorrect record commands to try: `record x week/1 att/1 sub/1 part/1` (where x is larger than list size), `record 1 week/1 sub/1 part/1` (missing `ATTENDANCE_SCORE`), `record 1 week/1 att/x sub/y part/z` where `x`, `y` and `z` are variations of invalid scores.<br>
-    Expected: No record is created.
+      **Expected**: No record is created.
 Appropriate error message is shown in the result display.

 2. Editing a Student Record while all Students are being shown

-   a.
-Prerequisites: There exists a student with existing record(s) in the class.
+   a. **Prerequisites**: There exists a student with existing record(s) in the class.

-   b.
-Test case: `record x week/y att/1 sub/1 part/5` (where x is the index of the student and y is the index of the record to be edited) <br>
+   b. **Test case**: `record x week/y att/1 sub/1 part/5` (where x is the index of the student and y is the index of the record to be edited) <br>
-      Expected: The record in week y for the student at index x is edited with the given attendance, participation, and submission scores.
+      **Expected**: The record in week y for the student at index x is edited with the given attendance, participation, and submission scores.
 Details of the edited record is shown in the result display.

    c.
 Other incorrect record commands to try: Refer to 1c and 1d <br>
-      Expected: Similar to 1c and 1d
+      **Expected**: Similar to 1c and 1d
 <br>

 ### Deleting a Student Record